ylipacbio/IsoSeq-3.0/README.md

      pbtranscript classify [OPTIONS] ccs.xml isoseq_draft.fasta --flnc=isoseq_flnc.fasta --nfl=isoseq_nfl.fasta

-Where ccs.xml is the xml file you generated in Step 1.
+Where `ccs.xml` is the XML file you generated in Step 1.

-Where isoseq_flnc.fasta contains only the full-length, non-chimeric reads.
+Where `isoseq_flnc.fasta` contains only the full-length, non-chimeric reads.

-And where isoseq_nfl.fasta contains all non-full-length reads.
+And where `isoseq_nfl.fasta` contains all non-full-length reads.

  Or you can run classify creating xml files instead of fasta files as follows:

      pbtranscript classify [OPTIONS] ccs.xml isoseq_draft.fasta --flnc=isoseq_flnc.contigset.xml --nfl=isoseq_nfl.contigset.xml

-Where ccs.xml is the xml file you generated in Step 1.
+Where `ccs.xml` is the xml file you generated in Step 1.

-Where isoseq_flnc.contigset.xml contains only the full-length, non-chimeric reads.
+Where `isoseq_flnc.contigset.xml` contains only the full-length, non-chimeric reads.

-And where isoseq_nfl.contigset.xml contains all non-full-length reads.
+And where `isoseq_nfl.contigset.xml` contains all non-full-length reads.

 **Note**: One can always use `pbtranscript Subset` to further subset isoseq_draft.fasta if `--flnc` and `--nfl` are not specified when you run `pbtranscript classify`.
 For example,